eleonora-rizzetto/Multi-Source-Comparison/README.md

 - **Contradictions** : claims that conflict between sources
 - **Summary** : a brief overall comparison

-Reports are generated using the Groq LLM API (llama-3.3-70b-versatile) and saved as Markdown files in the `reports/` folder.
+Articles are sent to the Groq LLM API (llama-3.3-70b-versatile), which returns a structured JSON response.
+The JSON is parsed and converted into a clean Markdown report saved in the `reports/` folder.
+A quality summary is also printed to the terminal after each event is processed.

 ## Project Structure

 ```
 ├── main.py          # Entry point, runs the full pipeline
 ├── comparison.py    # LLM-based article comparison
-├── extraction.py    # Text normalization and fact extraction
+├── extraction.py    # Text normalisation and fact extraction
 ├── utils.py         # Utility functions
 ├── data/            # Input articles, organized by event
 ├── reports/         # Generated comparison reports